Selling Eggs

 Regulated Egg Sales

-The Department of Environmental Conservation and the Department of Natural Resources are responsible for regulating these types of food and agricultural sales.
+The Department of Environmental Conservation and the Department of Natural Resources are responsible for regulating food and agricultural sales in Alaska, including the sale of eggs.

 - Put eggs in an easy-to-clean container